citusdata/citus_docs/develop/api_guc.rst

 * **2pc:** (default) The transactions in which COPY is performed on the shard placements are first prepared using PostgreSQL's `two-phase commit <http://www.postgresql.org/docs/current/static/sql-prepare-transaction.html>`_ and then committed.
 Failed commits can be manually recovered or aborted using COMMIT PREPARED or ROLLBACK PREPARED, respectively.
 When using 2pc, `max_prepared_transactions <http://www.postgresql.org/docs/current/static/runtime-config-resource.html>`_ should be increased on all the workers, typically to the same value as max_connections.

-* **1pc:** The transactions in which COPY is performed on the shard placements is committed in a single round.
+* **1pc:** The transactions in which COPY is performed on the shard placements are committed in a single round.
 Data may be lost if a commit fails after COPY succeeds on all placements (rare).

 .. _replication_factor: